Stono/kconmon/README.md

 ### DNS Testing

-`kconmon` will perform DNS tests by defualt every 5 seconds.
+`kconmon` agents will perform DNS tests by defualt every 5 seconds.
 It's a good idea to have tests for a variety of different resolvers (eg kube-dns, public etc).

 The metrics output from DNS tests are: